Lane-Level Route Planning for Autonomous Vehicles: Discussion

 A topic of ongoing research is how to extend the algorithm to make use of real-time traffic data.
 While in the experiments we let the cost of cells equal their lengths, we could instead use their travel time if an average speed is available for each cell.
 In that case we can set $c_\flc = 1/(\alpha v_\mathrm{max})$ to ensure that the monotonicity condition holds.
 It should also be noted that all proofs regarding the monotonicity of our problem are local in nature.
 This means that $\alpha$, the lane change success rate, can be locally varied without sacrificing monotonicity (as long as $\alpha$ and $c_\flc$ remain consistent locally).
 This can be used to reduce the probability of lane changes succeeding (and increase the cost of forced lane changes) in dense traffic conditions, which would cause our algorithm to adjust its behavior and perform necessary lane changes earlier in such conditions.

-We showed that it is not trivial to augment our algorithm with a consistent heuristic to focus the search and reduce the computation time of the algorithm.
-Even though a simple example of a two-lane highway seems to rule out any heuristic other than $h(x) = 0$ to be globally consistent, it remains an unsatisfactory thought that on a higher level -- e.g.\ planning a route from San Francisco to New York on the entire US interstate network -- it would not be possible to focus the search in any way, particularly as the Euclidean distance (or great circle distance) would be ``almost'' consistent for the vast majority of states in such a network.
+We presented a consistent heuristic that can focus the search when the minimum cell length is sufficiently large.
+However, it remains open to obtain a useful consistent heuristic when the cell length is small.
 We are continuing to explore ways to apply heuristics in some form.
 One idea is to use a hierarchical approach with different levels of granularity in each hierarchy.
-Another potential avenue for reducing the computation time is to use branch-and-bound techniques such as, e.g., domain restriction \cite{ccv-cdree-14}.
+Another is to use landmarking-based heuristics \citep{gh-cspsmgt-05} where in a pre-processing step one computes the optimal cost from every cell to every landmark, and uses those distances to inform the search.
+Another potential avenue for reducing the computation time is to use branch-and-bound techniques such as, e.g., domain restriction \citep{ccv-cdree-14}.